-Apprentices lacking confidence or feeling under-prepared on EPA day, or nervous about the assessment are features that providers and employers need to be on the watch for.
-As with all assessments, some EPA anxiety is natural, but this can spiral if apprentices are not practically or emotionally prepared with an idea of what to expect on the day.
-This can have an impact on mental health, confidence, and apprenticeship success if it's not addressed.
+Apprentices lacking confidence or feeling under-prepared on the EPA day, or nervous about the assessment are features that providers and employers need to be on the watch for.
+As with all assessments, some EPA anxiety is natural, but this can spiral if apprentices are not practically or emotionally prepared with an idea of what to expect on the day or days.
+Severe anxiety or stress can have an impact on the apprentice's well-being and mental health and most likely reduce their chances of performing to both at work and during formal assessments.